 Mr. Walker believes that learning happens most effectively in the context of relationships, especially relationships centered on Christ.
 He aspires to center Christ in all that he does and infuse Christ into every rhythm of the school day: from entering campus, to teaching, to chapel...even testing and homework!

-James and his wife, Karla, have three young children, Autumn, Juniper, and Santiago.
+James and his wife have three young children.
 They speak Spanish at home and spend every available moment enjoying a variety of outdoor activities, especially surfing.

 Master of Arts in Educational Leadership, UCLA